mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 I'm going to write a longer blog post about what I learned from the experience, but the main mistakes were:

 - **Too broad a scope**: I should have [kept the scope small](/retrospectives/2022/04/#aggressively-protect-your-scope), starting with a rebranding before I let the agency expand into a full-blown redesign.
 - **Hours reporting was too slow**: I should have insisted on a system where they [report billable hours to me](/retrospectives/2022/05/#the-importance-of-low-latency-hours-reporting) as they occur rather than on a 2-week delay.
-If I can't see how long a task is taking, I can't react and downscope it if it turns out to be more expensive than I expected.
+If I can't see how long a task is taking, I can't adjust the scope it if it turns out to be more expensive than I expected.
 - **Scheduling needed more transparency**: I should have pushed for more communication about timelines so that I wasn't surprised with how long the project dragged on.
 - **Insufficient management time**: I assumed that an agency working 40 hours per month would require roughly the same management overhead as an individual freelancer working 40 hours per month.
-But agencies involve more people, and more people meant [more management](/retrospectives/2022/04/#an-agency-requires-more-management-not-less).
+But agencies involve more people, and more people mean [more management](/retrospectives/2022/04/#an-agency-requires-more-management-not-less).

 But let's take a look at the results.
 The project involved redesigning the three pages involved in the checkout flow: the landing page, the product page, and the shopping cart page:

-{{<gallery caption="Before and after of landing page redesign">}}
+{{<gallery caption="Before and after landing page redesign">}}
 {{<img src="landing-before.png" alt="Screenshot of old landing page" maxWidth="300px" hasBorder="true">}}
 {{<img src="landing-after.png" alt="Screenshot of new landing page" maxWidth="260px" hasBorder="true">}}
 {{</gallery>}}

-{{<gallery caption="Before and after of product page redesign">}}
+{{<gallery caption="Before and after product page redesign">}}
 {{<img src="product-before.png" alt="Screenshot of old Voyager 2 product page" maxWidth="300px" hasBorder="true">}}
 {{<img src="product-after.png" alt="Screenshot of new Voyager 2 product page" maxWidth="220px" hasBorder="true">}}
 {{</gallery>}}

-{{<gallery caption="Before and after of shopping cart page redesign">}}
+{{<gallery caption="Before and after shopping cart page redesign">}}
 {{<img src="cart-before.png" alt="Screenshot of old shopping cart page" maxWidth="400px" hasBorder="true">}}
 {{<img src="cart-after.png" alt="Screenshot of new shopping cart page" maxWidth="340px" hasBorder="true">}}
 {{</gallery>}}